-- c) if the approved charitable organization holds a gaming licence with AGLC, funds must be deposited into a gaming bank account. - 2.4.5 Licensed charitable organizations may pay a commission or handling fee to a commercial outlet to sell tickets, provided: - a) the commission or handling fee plus applicable GST cannot exceed five per cent of the gross raffle revenue generated by the outlet; and - b) signed copies of ticket-selling contracts which specify all services and fees provided must be submitted to AGLC with the raffle licence application. - 2.4.6 Bearer ticket raffles must have a record or control system that shows: - a) how tickets are allocated to sellers, sellers' names, and the name of the individual that allocates the tickets; - b) how cash is returned by sellers to the main bank and who is responsible for the collection of the total sum of cash and calculating the prize amount; - c) the number of sellers expected to work each event; and - d) the winner's name, address, and phone number. - 2.4.7 Any suspected cheating or other irregularities must be reported immediately to AGLC at 1-800-742-7818. - 2.4.8 All lost or stolen tickets/ticket stubs must be reported to AGLC immediately.
+- 2.4.4 Other approved charitable organizations may be paid a commission to sell tickets, provided: - a) commissions received are used only for approved purposes in accordance with Sections 4 and 5 of the CGPH; - b) copies of the ticket-selling contracts including proposed use of funds are submitted to AGLC with the raffle licence application; and - c) if the approved charitable organization holds a gaming licence with AGLC, funds must be deposited into a gaming bank account. - 2.4.5 Licensed charitable organizations may pay a commission or handling fee to a commercial outlet to sell tickets, provided: - a) the commission or handling fee plus applicable GST cannot exceed five per cent of the gross raffle revenue generated by the outlet; and - b) signed copies of ticket-selling contracts which specify all services and fees provided must be submitted to AGLC with the raffle licence application. - 2.4.6 Any suspected cheating or other irregularities must be reported immediately to AGLC at 1-800-742-7818. - 2.4.7 All lost or stolen tickets/ticket stubs must be reported to AGLC immediately.
 A Discrepancy Report must be submitted to AGLC within three days of discovering the loss or theft of tickets/ticket stubs.
-The Discrepancy Report must specify: - a) the total number and ticket numbers of the lost or stolen tickets/ticket stubs; and - b) a detailed explanation of how the tickets/ticket stubs were lost or stolen. - 2.4.9 If the tickets were lost or stolen before they were sold, the licensed charitable organization must advertise in the market area where the tickets were lost or stolen that these tickets will not form part of the draw and will not be eligible for prizes.
-In addition, on the draw date, at the location of the draw and prior to the draw, the licensed charitable organization must announce that the lost or stolen tickets will not form part of the draw. - 2.4.10 If the ticket stubs were lost or stolen after the tickets were sold, the licensed charitable organization must advertise in the market area that: - a) tickets with the affected ticket numbers were lost or stolen and will not form part of the draw; and
+The Discrepancy Report must specify: - a) the total number and ticket numbers of the lost or stolen tickets/ticket stubs; and - b) a detailed explanation of how the tickets/ticket stubs were lost or stolen. - 2.4.8 If the tickets were lost or stolen before they were sold, the licensed charitable organization must advertise in the market area where the tickets were lost or stolen that these tickets will not form part of the draw and will not be eligible for prizes.
+In addition, on the draw date, at the location of the draw and prior to the draw, the licensed charitable organization must announce that the lost or stolen tickets will not form part of the draw. - 2.4.9 If the ticket stubs were lost or stolen after the tickets were sold, the licensed charitable organization must advertise in the market area that: - tickets with the affected ticket numbers were lost or stolen and will not form part of the draw; and - b) anyone holding such a ticket should contact the licensed charitable organization so that another ticket can be issued or a refund provided.

-Original signed by DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes
+DATE ISSUED: luly 12 2021 AUTHORITY: Original signed by DATE ISSUED: July 13, 2021 AUTHORITY: Len Rhodes

-- b) anyone holding such a ticket should contact the licensed charitable organization so that another ticket can be issued or a refund provided. - 2.4.11 Where raffle revenues or proceeds are missing due to suspected theft or fraud, the licensed charitable organization must not initiate any civil action against, or enter into any repayment agreements or other agreements with persons suspected of being responsible for the missing funds.
+2.4.10 Where raffle revenues or proceeds are missing due to suspected theft or fraud, the licensed charitable organization must not initiate any civil action against, or enter into any repayment agreements or other agreements with persons suspected of being responsible for the missing funds.
 AGLC must be notified immediately.